jpasqua/PurpleHaze/README.md

 # PurpleHaze - Air Quality Monitor

-This is a simple Air Quality Monitor based on the [Plantower PMS5003](https://www.adafruit.com/product/3686).
-You build some electronics, 3D-print a case, load this software, configure an app on your phone, and you're all set.
+*PurpleHaze* is a simple Air Quality Monitor based on the [Plantower PMS5003](https://www.adafruit.com/product/3686).
+You put together some electronics, 3D-print a case, load this software, configure an app on your phone, and you're all set.
 What could be simpler?
-This software relies on the [Blynk](https://blynk.io) service to collect data in the cloud and make it available to the app on your phone.
+This software uses the [Blynk](https://blynk.io) service to collect data in the cloud and make it available to the app on your phone.
 If you don't want to use Blynk, you can get the readings directly from *PurpleHaze* in your web browser.
 In the future, other services may be supported.

 The air quality monitor is configured using a Web User Interface where the user will specify information such as: